Holistic therapy FAQs

 Can I have holistic therapy sessions at home?

 Some therapists will offer at-home sessions, where they travel to your home to carry out the session.
 They will have their own equipment but may ask you to ensure you have anything you need to help you feel comfortable.
-Some people prefer treatments at home as it takes away travel time and it can help them feel more relaxed.
+Some people prefer treatments at home as it takes away travel time and can help them feel more relaxed.
 Others may find it difficult to switch off and prefer going into a different environment.

 Can I have holistic therapy sessions online?